mlbuiten515/personal-website/content/authors/admin/_index.md

 ## About Me

-Madison Buitenhuis is a Data Science and Artifical Intelligence Masters student at the University of Liverpool.
-Her interests include Computer Vision, Quantum Computing, and GenAI for artifical data.
-She is currently working on her dissertation 'Next-Action Planning in Surgical Video Analysis.'
+I'm Madison Buitenhuis, a Data Science and Artificial Intelligence Master's student at the University of Liverpool, with a passion for Computer Vision and Generative AI.
+My master's research focuses on Next-Action Planning in Surgical Video Analysis, where I develop AI systems using Large Multimodal Models and diffusion models for real-time surgical guidance, applying techniques like feature engineering and LMM fine-tuning.

+My practical experience includes optimizing ETL pipelines and designing data metrics as a Data Engineer at ThoughtWire, and developing interactive PowerBI dashboards while executing advanced PostgreSQL queries at Scotiabank.
+I'm driven to solve complex, real-world problems with AI, leveraging my strong foundation in data analysis, engineering, and cutting-edge machine learning.

 {style="color: white"}